niklo666/sous_vide_project/README.md

-# sous_vide_src
+# sous_vide_project
-source code for the sous vide project. eventually change name and include the hardware too.
+all files related to the sous vide project.

+src
+contain all firmware source code for the controller. at least initially based on arduino.